nathanchao/CSCD25-Project/index.md

 ![Post scores](Pictures/months%20swearing.png)

-The swearing frequency from month-to-month is fairly consistent.
-The one abnormality is the sharp decrease in swearing the September.
-I'm not sure what caused this.
+The swearing frequency from month-to-month is fairly consistent except for sharp decreases in swearing in January, September and November.
+I'm not sure what caused these sharp decreases.
 This could simply be caused by the randomness of the data sample.

 Then, I looked at the swearing frequnecy in posts based on the day of the week that they were created on.
 Here's the plot: